iros/deck.js-codemirror/README.md

 This extension allows you to embed codemirror code snippets in your slides.
 Those codeblocks can also be executable, which is pretty exciting.

-An example is running here: http://ireneros.com/deck/codemirror-introduction
+An example is running here: http://ireneros.com/deck/deck.js-codemirror/introduction

+You can also see those slides in the `introduction` folder.

 # Installation: #